 A Human Resource Audit provides a detailed assessment of HR management activities and practices.
-This audit assessment will identify the gap between current operating procedures and recommended practices.
-Audit reports will outline recommendations and practical solutions to close the gap between current practices and proven HR best practices.
+This audit assessment identifies gaps between current operating procedures and recommended practices.
+It also outlines recommendations and practical solutions to close the gap between current practices and proven HR best practices.

-We have conducted several HR audits for numerous organizations over many years.
-In my experience, there are five recommendations that are often listed in the HR audit report.
-These top five areas for improvement should be addressed by companies to limit liability and fines and improve employee/employer relationships.
+After several HR audits for numerous organizations over many years, there are five recommendations that pop up most often in the HR audit report.
+By addressing these top five areas for improvement, companies can limit liability and fines and improve employee/employer relationships.

 Recommendation #1: Complete or correct 1-9 forms for all employees.

 An employer is required to have a completed I-9 form on file for each employee on the payroll.
-This includes full-time and part-time employees of the company.
+This includes both full-time and part-time employees.

-- The employee not signing the top section
+- Employee did not sign the top section

-- Information on documentation copied in incorrect areas on the form
+- Information on documentation appears in wrong areas on the form

-When errors are found on the I-9 form, Immigration and Customs Enforcement (ICE) requires the correction of I-9 forms to be done in a very specific way.
-Corrected forms do not necessarily relieve a company from ICE fines and penalties.
+Immigration and Customs Enforcement (ICE) requires the correction of I-9 forms to be done in a very specific way.
+Even correcting forms may not relieve a company from ICE fines and penalties.

 Recommendation #2: Develop or Revise employee handbook.

-All companies should have an employee handbook whether they have 10 employees or thousands of employees.
-The employee handbook provides information on the company’s policies, procedures, and benefits.
+All companies need an employee handbook whether they have 10 employees or thousands of employees.
+This handbook provides information on the company’s policies, procedures, and benefits.
 It outlines management and human resource best practices and provides the employee with an understanding of company expectations.

-Handbooks should be reviewed and updated to ensure compliance with changes in laws and regulations and to reflect changes in company benefits and policies.
-Every employee should receive a copy of the employee handbook and sign an acknowledgment form stating they have received and read the handbook.
+Handbooks need to be reviewed and updated to ensure compliance with changes in laws and regulations.
+They also need to reflect changes in company benefits and policies.
+Every employee receives a copy of the employee handbook and signs an acknowledgment form stating they have received and read the handbook.

 Recommendation #3: Develop or update job descriptions.

-There should be a job description for each position within a company.
-The employee and the employee’s manager should have a copy of their job description, and a signed job description should be filed in the employee’s personnel file.
 The job description is an important part of various HR processes including hiring, orientation, and employee performance management.
+Each position within the company needs a one.
+Both employee and manager should have a copy of their job description, and a signed job description should be filed in the employee’s personnel file.

-Job descriptions often become outdated because they are not reviewed on an annual basis.
-Each job description should reflect the duties performed by the employee at the present time.
-A current job description helps employees understand their job duties, and it should be the basis for their performance evaluations.
+Review your job descriptions on an annual basis to prevent them from being outdated.
+Make sure you reflect the current duties performed by each employee.
+This also helps employees understand their job duties, and can be the basis for their performance evaluations.

 Recommendation #4: Develop an interviewing/hiring process and provide training for managers.

-A structured interviewing/hiring process ensures the company selects the most qualified applicants for all open positions.
-It’s important to develop guidelines and procedures for the process and follow them for all hiring decisions.
+A structured interviewing and hiring process ensures the company selects the most qualified applicants for all open positions.
+Develop guidelines and procedures for the process and follow them for all hiring decisions.

-Often managers who are interviewing and hiring employees have not received proper interviewing skills training.
-They may ask discriminatory questions or questions that are not relevant to the position.
+Provide managers who are interviewing and hiring employees proper interviewing skills training.
+Otherwise, they may ask discriminatory questions or questions that are not relevant to the position.

-Behavioral interviewing techniques are very helpful to understand an applicant’s past skills and experience and determine if those skills and experience are relevant to the skills and experience required for the position.
-Training in behavioral interviewing is beneficial in selecting an applicant that is the most skilled and the best fit for the position and the company.
+Behavioral interviewing techniques are very helpful to understand an applicant’s past skills and experience.
+It helps determine if the candidate’s skills and experience are relevant to the skills and experience required for the position.
+Training in behavioral interviewing helps the hiring manager better identify and select the applicant that is the most skilled and the best fit for the position and the company.

 Recommendation #5: Develop or revise the performance evaluation process.